Welcome to Gaysians!

 This erasure is designed to make us forget who we are from one generation to the next.
 But we have to be stronger than that.
 We are stronger than that and our freedom threatens the very powers that oppress us.
 We have to fight together, side by side.
 For ourselves, for each other and for people we will never get to meet.

-It is no coincidence that current legislative attempts to erase trans lives are happening at the same time as the genocide of the Palestinian people.
-The power of LGBT+ people to effect change in society is exactly why we are oppressed and this latest attempt to silence us will fail.
 We have always existed and nowhere more in the world is this more prominent than in Asia, where historical sites that evidence our history still exist.
 Where we are a visible part of society.
 Where we have a third gender on our passports.
-Where transness is a normalised part of our mythology, storytelling and survival, dating back thousands of years.
+Where being trans is an everyday part of our lived experience, mythology, storytelling and survival, dating back thousands of years.
 We belong here.

 Gaysians works with organisations and charities to advise them on how to best serve us as people that have specific, nuanced experiences and often complex challenges navigating our culture, sexuality and gender identities in the diaspora.
 We have a wide range of partners, offering a broad scope of support including mental health, housing, sexual health, faith, trans and youth support.
 Our Resources section is a growing space that we’ve dedicated time to curate for you, please use this to access support.